pukkapies/urop2019/README.md

 For more information on how you can customise the procedures, see the documentation in the corresponding scripts.

-### Last.fm Tags
+### L<span>ast.f</span>m Tags

 #### Performing Queries

-The `lastfm.py` module contains two classes, `LastFm` and `LastFm2Pandas`, and each of them contains all the basic tools for querying the Lastfm database.
-The former directly queries the database by SQL, whereas the latter converts the database into .csv files and queries the data using Pandas.
-In some of the functions in later sections, it may have a `lastfm` input parameter and require to be set as an instance of one of the classes.
+The `lastfm.py` module contains three classes, `LastFm`, `LastFm2Pandas` and `Matrix`.
+The first two classes contain all the basic tools for querying the Lastfm database.
+The former directly queries the database by SQL, whereas the latter converts the database into dataframes and performs queries using Pandas.
+In some of the functions in later sections, a `lastfm` input parameter may require you to pass an instance of one of these two classes.
+The last one, on the other hand, contains some advanced tools to perform a thorough analysis of the tags distribution in the tags database.

 *Example:*

-To use `LastFm`,
+To use `LastFm`:

 ```python
 fm = lastfm.LastFm('/srv/data/msd/lastfm/SQLITE/lastfm_tags.db')
 ```
-To use `LastFm2Pandas`,
+To use `LastFm2Pandas`:

 ```python
 fm = lastfm.LastFm2Pandas('/srv/data/msd/lastfm/SQLITE/lastfm_tags.db')
 ```
-To use `LastFm2Pandas` from converted .csv's (instead of the original .db file),
+To use `LastFm2Pandas` from converted .csv's (instead of the original .db file):

 ```python
 # generate .csv's
 lastfm.LastFm('/srv/data/msd/lastfm/lastfm_tags.db').db_to_csv(output_dir='/srv/data/urop')

 # create tags, tids and tid_tag dataframes
 tags = pd.read_csv('/srv/data/urop/lastfm_tags.csv')
 tids = pd.read_csv('/srv/data/urop/lastfm_tids.csv')
 tid_tag = pd.read_csv('/srv/data/urop/lastfm_tid_tag.csv')

 # create class instance
 fm = lastfm.LastFm2Pandas.load_from(tags=tags, tids=tids, tid_tag=tid_tag)
 ```

-Note that the major difference between the two classes is that `LastFm` is quicker to initiate, but some queries might take some time to perform, whereas `LastFm2Pandas` may take longer to initiate due to the whole dataset being loaded to the memory.
-However, it contains some more advanced methods, and it is quick to initialise if database is converted into .csv files in advance.
+The major difference between the two classes is that `LastFm` is quicker to initiate, but some queries might take some time to perform, whereas `LastFm2Pandas` may take longer to initiate (due to the whole dataset being loaded into the memory).
+However, `LastFm2Pandas` contains some more advanced methods, and it is reasonably quick to initialise if database is converted into .csv files in advance.
+Moreover, you will need to use `LastFm2Pandas` if you want to perform advanced an advanced analysis of the tags distribution using the `Matrix` class.

-Finally, in order to explore the Million Song Dataset summary file, `metadata.py` contains some basic tools to query the `msd_summary_file.h5` file.
+Finally, `metadata.py` contains some basic tools to explore the `msd_summary_file.h5` file.

 #### Filtering